bloomreach/brxm/essentials/README.md

 ## Code checkout

-To get started with the Hippo Essentials, checkout the code.
+To get started with the BloomReach Essentials, checkout the code.
 You have two options to check out the project.
 The example commands below use the potentially unstable trunk snapshot.
 Consider using a tag instead.